opentofu/opentofu/docs/static-evaluation.md

 At this point, we don't have a clear path to implementation, but we can enumerate some of the challenges that are faced:

 * Introducing an alternate provider address method and updating documentation
-* Provider mappings for modules and resources are hard-coded at config load time on an *unexpanded* view of the config/graph structures
+* Provider mappings for modules and resources are hard-coded at config load time on an *unexpanded* view of the config/graph structures (TODO what's hardcoding it and where)
 * Provider configurations are [pruned during graph processing](./provider-references.md#Provider-Workflow)

 Potential implementation paths are explored in [Static Evaluation of Providers](./static-evaluation-providers.md)

 #### Questions

 Should variables be allowed in required_providers now or in the future?
 Could help with versioning / swapping out for testing?
+TODO Add example

 In #300, there's also a discussion on allowing variable names in provider aliases.
 Example: